QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/Manufacturing Technologies Overview.md

 - ___Punch:___ A Tool used to indent or penetrate a surface.
 - ___Lathe:___ A machine tool that spins a [workpiece](Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation) around in order to be able to perform several machining processes on it, like [turning](physical%20machining%20methods#turning).
 - ___Thermal distortion:___ Because of the heat produced by a process a product might warp when cooling off slowly.
 This could lead to: __1.__ shrinkage of the [workpiece](Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation) or weld, __2.__ waviness along flat surfaces, __3.__ bending of the workpiece or joint.
+- ___3D printing:___ 3D printing, or _additive manufacturing_, is a process where a printer is used to print products in 3 dimensions.
+Though the terms 3D printing is usually interchanged with the term for the process of [fused deposition modelling](Fused%20Deposition%20Modelling.md), this process is just a category within 3D printing.